Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 National Blueberry Festival

-South Haven’s National Blueberry Festival, held every August, is one of those classic Michigan summer experiences.
-Live music, kids’ activities, a blueberry pie-eating contest, delicious food, and more.
+South Haven’s National Blueberry Festival, held every August, is a classic Michigan summer experience — live music, kids’ activities, a blueberry pie-eating contest, and great food.
 It draws big crowds, so plan ahead if you’re visiting during festival weekend.

 South Beach

 One of the many stunning beaches in South Haven, South Beach is among the largest and most popular.
-This beach is ADA accessible with concession stands, restrooms, play equipment, parking areas, and wide, paved pathways that make it welcoming for everyone.
+It’s ADA accessible with concession stands, restrooms, play equipment, parking, and wide paved pathways that make it welcoming for everyone.

-Oval Beach in Saugatuck Michigan with sugar-soft sand and turquoise Lake Michigan water
+Oval Beach in Saugatuck, Michigan with soft sand and turquoise Lake Michigan water

 Oval Beach in Saugatuck has been named one of the prettiest beaches in the world